top of page

 Where to Invest — and What Gets Disrupted

 The AgriLLM thesis produces a clear investment map once you think in terms of the farm operating system stack.
-Every operating system has layers: perception, data infrastructure, reasoning, applications and interface.
+Every operating system has layers: perception, data infrastructure, reasoning, robotics, applications and interface.
 The investable companies are building one or more of these layers.
-The vulnerable incumbents are the ones sitting in the middle of the stack - providing translation or advisory services that AgriLLM compresses or eliminates.
+The vulnerable incumbents are the ones sitting in the middle of the stack - providing translation, advisory or single-function services that AgriLLM compresses or eliminates.

 The Stack: Where the Value Accrues